OUR VISION & MISSION:

 Our approach is to make records better than they have to be made.

-No matter the size of the order, our vinyl pressing plant provides indisputable quality control, and personalized service striving for same-day responsiveness to all email and telephone inquiries.
+No matter the size of the order, our record pressing plant provides indisputable quality control, and personalized service striving for same-day responsiveness to all email and telephone inquiries.

 MAKE BETTER RECORDS…SELL BETTER RECORDS.